core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 5. If the client wishes to revalidate responses to a previous group request from the corresponding cache entries at the proxy (see {{sec-proxy-caching-validation-c-p}}), the client includes one or multiple HTTP Group-ETag header fields in the request (see {{sec-group-etag-header}}), each specifying an entity-tag value like they would in a corresponding CoAP Group E-Tag Option.

 6. The client sends the request to the proxy, as a unicast HTTP message.
-In particular, the client protects the request according to the security association it has with the proxy.
+In particular, the client protects the request according to the security association that it has with the proxy.

 ## Request Processing at the Proxy ## {#sec-cross-proxies-proxy-req}